peterpo2/AIPharm/README-Docker.md

 ### Login Credentials
 - **Admin**: aipharmplus@outlook.com / Admin123!

 Registration confirmations and 2FA emails are dispatched via the Outlook mailbox `aipharmplus@outlook.com`.
 Enable the optional pickup folder by setting `Email:UsePickupDirectory=true` if you want `.eml` copies written to `AIPharm.Backend/AIPharm.Web/App_Data/Emails`; otherwise the messages are sent directly to each recipient's inbox.
+When using SMTP delivery, confirm that *Authenticated SMTP* is enabled for the Outlook account and rebuild the backend container after updating the username/password in `appsettings.Docker.json`.

 ## 🐛 Troubleshooting